-“More spectacle than a traditional two-person band,” Krekel and Whoa hails from Asheville, NC, on the ancestral homeland of the Cherokee.
+“More spectacle than a traditional two-person band,” Krekel and Whoa hails from Asheville, NC, on Cherokee land.
 Musical conspirators since 2004, Jason Krekel (guitar, fiddle, drums, vocals) and Ami Whoa (keyboard, guitar, vocals) have traveled the continent and beyond sharing their infectious tunes.
 An adaptable duo, their show can be folk-y and acoustic, or rockin’ and electric with Krekel playing drums with his feet while still shredding the strings.
-This versatility means you might hear them saw through vintage fiddle tunes, weave original yarns, or pound out esoteric rock-n-roll beaters (for starters).
+This versatility means you might hear them saw through vintage fiddle tunes, weave original yarns, or pound out esoteric rock-n-roll beaters.
 One moment they’ll touch your heart, and the next they’ll get you dancing.
 Whether unplugged or cranked up, every Krekel and Whoa performance is full of heart, harmonies, and happiness.

 “Percolating sounds of 1950s roots rock, mountain music, and blues through an interesting array of instrumentations…[creating] a rather sly sound rich with an energetic curiosity and a deviously fun flavor.” – Escape Magazine

 “A danceable, campy, shredded-up mix of just about every kind of American music you can think of…and they belt out their sweet but biting lyrics with passion and abandon.” – Creative Alliance Baltimore

 “The duo from Asheville plays rockabilly, early punk, and 1960s rock and roll (among others) with a Buddy Holly swagger and the authenticity of 1930s street performers.” – PopMatters

 “Where Flat Duo Jets meets Flatt and Scruggs.” – Unbound Culture